turbot/steampipe-docs/docs/guides/limiter.md

 ```

 You can define multiple limiters.
-If a function is included in the scope of multiple rate limiters, they will all apply - the function will wait until every rate limiter that applies to it has available bucket tokens and is below its max concurrency.
+If a function is included in the scope of multiple rate limiters, they will all apply.
+The function will wait until every rate limiter that applies to it has available bucket tokens and is below its max concurrency.

 ```hcl